steliosav/Diploma-Thesis/README.md

 #### Credits
 This implementation includes code segments provided within the scope of the Computer Vision & Graphics class of CEID University of Patras, which are used for preprocessing and loading image datasets.

+Credit also goes to Torchcluster (https://pypi.org/project/torchcluster/) and Zhang Zhi for providing the framework for PyTorch supported clustering algorithms.
+Use **pip install torchcluster** (**conda install -c tczhangzhi torchcluster** for anaconda users) before running the code in this repository.

 IMPORTANT: Code functionality has been tested for versions: